jdecourval/laval-simulator/doc/english.md

 For example, the direction `BEFORE, CURRENT, AFTER` is encoded as `(0 * 3^2) + (1 * 3^1) + (2 * 3^0)`.

-Refer Inputs/Outputs section for more details about the multiplexer usage.
+Refer to the Inputs/Outputs section for more details about the multiplexer usage.

 #### PC
 PC is the program counter.

 Its value defines which instruction of the current memory bank will be executed next.
-PC is incremented after every instruction who does not stall the core pipeline.
+PC is incremented after every instruction who does not stall the core's pipeline.
 The pipeline is stalled when an instruction fetching a value from the multiplexer fails to do so.
-This happen when the pointed core have not yet issued a SYN instruction.
+This happen when the pointed core have not yet issued a synchronization instruction (SYN).

+As with any register incrementing, its value may overflow.
+This means its value automatically reset to zero instead of getting to 0x100 (256).

 #### MEMBANK
 MEMBANK is the memory pointer register.